adap/flower/baselines/FedMLB/README.md

 # activate the environment
 poetry shell
 ```
 ## Running the Experiments
 Ensure you have activated your Poetry environment (execute `poetry shell` from
 this directory).

 ### Generating clients' dataset
-First of all (and just the first time), the data partitions of clients must be generated.
+First (and just the first time), the data partitions of clients must be generated.

-### Default config and custom config for clients' dataset generation (CIFAR-100)
+#### Default config and custom config for clients' dataset generation (CIFAR-100)

 To generate the partitions for the CIFAR-100 settings, i.e.:
 1. Moderate-scale with Dir(0.3), 100 clients, balanced dataset (500 examples per client) -- **default config**.